NATIONAL GREAT AMERICAN POT PIE DAY – September 23

 This crowd-pleaser draws families together.
 During the cooler days, a meal of pot pie easily uses up vegetables from the garden and leftovers.
 It fills bellies after a long day of work, too.
 Several pies may be prepared ahead and frozen, too.

 During the crisper evenings, gather friends and family around the table.
-These hot pies can be made to serve individually or one large pie.
+These hot pies can be made to serve individually or as one large pie.
 Either way, the aroma fills the home and warms the heart.

 HOW TO OBSERVE #GreatAmericanPotPieDay